MariaHochstoeger/GroupProject2/README.md

 The basic steps for our project will be:

 1. user inputs a number between 1-100 in a field (using html to ensure only a number with a min value of 1 and a max value of 100 can be submitted)
-2. the number from the user is compared against randomly generated number (this happens in the background, the user doesn't see the randomly generated number)
+2. the user's number is compared against a randomly generated number (this happens in the background, the user doesn't see the randomly generated number)
 3. if the user inputs a number which is:
     - equal to the generated number: "Congratulations! [...]"
     - too high: "That was too high.
 Guess again!"